griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 ```

 ### Construct the DESeq2 object piecing all the data together
-With all the data properly formatted it is now possible to combine all the information required to run differental expression in one object.
+With all the data properly formatted it is now possible to combine all the information required and run the differental expression analysis in one object.
 This object will hold the input data, and intermediary calculations.
 It is also where the condition to test is specified.

 ```R
 # make deseq2 data sets